waltzofpearls/kitkat/README.md

 Kitkat is a command line Kinesis Streams producer and consumer.

-In producer mode kitkat reads messages from stdin, delimited with new line (\n), and produces them to the provided Kinesis Streams (--stream or -t)
+In producer mode kitkat reads messages from stdin, delimited with new line (\n), and produces them to the provided Kinesis Streams (--stream or -s)

 In consumer mode kitkat reads messages from Kinesis Streams shards and prints them to stdout.